Yixin1103/Reportable_Communicable_Diseases/README.md

-# Reportable_Communicable_Diseases
+# starter_folder

-This is a project about Reportable Communicable Diseases.
+This repo....

+It is organised as follows...